technocrat/census/alter.md

 ## Concordia

 Maine, byond Bangor might be ceded to Quebec and New Brunswick, Canada.
 The New York City commutershed in Connecticut is perhaps a better part of Metropolis.
-The New York portion of the Lake Champlain drainage, including Plattsburg, would be a natural fit.
+The New York portion of the Lake Champlain drainage, including Plattsburg, would be a natural fito for Concordia.

 ## Metropolis